Chinese Thanksgiving and Native American History Month Books

 Thanksgiving Books in Chinese and English

 November is here, and it’s time to celebrate Native American History Month and Thanksgiving in the United States.
-If you’re navigating the world of bilingual parenting like us, we’re diving into wonderful English and Chinese children’s books about Thanksgiving and Native American history.
+I’m excited to share our favorite English and Chinese children’s books about Thanksgiving and Native American history.

 Representation is important, and this Thanksgiving book list recognizes Native American children’s book authors and illustrators.